nicholasio/wp-central-posts-network/README.txt

 This plugin only works with multisite and must be network activated

 = How it works and How to Use =

-See the README.md in our [GitHub](https://github.com/nicholasio/wp-central-posts-network)
+To use the plugin you need do write some code in a hook filter.
+Please read our README.md file in our GitHub](https://github.com/nicholasio/wp-central-posts-network/blob/master/README.md)

 == Installation ==